AlanZF/AlanZF/README.md

 :rocket: Systems Analysis and Development Student

-:rocket: Watson Curator Intern at IBM
+:rocket: Intern at IBM

+:rocket: I'm doing some posts about JavaScript concepts on my Medium <a href="https://medium.com/@alan.stfreitas">(click here)</a>